MSNLAB/SmartEye/README.md

 ### Remarks

 There are three policies you can use to process your video:
 1. always_local_fastest_model
 2. always_cloud_lowest_delay
 3. threshold_offload_policy

-For the "always_local_fastest_model" policy, the video will be processed only in the edge with the fastest model.
+**always_local_fastest_model:** the inference is only conducted on the edge with the fastest model without preprocessing.
-For the "always_cloud_lowest_delay" policy, the video will be processed only in the cloud with the most precise model.
+**always_cloud_lowest_delay:** the inference is conducted only in the cloud with the most accurate model, and video frames are downsized before offloading.
-For the "threshold_offload_policy" policy, the video will be processed in both edge and cloud.
+**threshold_offload_policy:** if the number of local pending tasks is less than a threshold (i.e., 2), the inference for the next video frame will be conducted on the edge node with the fastest model; otherwise, the next video frame will be first downsized and then offloaded to the cloud for inference with the most accurate model.

-You can choose one of these three policies by changing the label "control_policy" under the "edge-setting" in **config/config.ini**.
+You can choose one of these three policies by changing the value of **control_policy** under the **edge-setting** section in **config/config.ini**.

 Also, if you want to read the camera you have, please change the appropriate items in the label "camera-info" in the **config/config.ini**.